-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted C1 Total full-time, first-time, first-year (freshman) men who enrolled 552 C1 Total part-time, first-time, first-year (freshman) men who enrolled 211 C1 Total full-time, first-time, first-year (freshman) women who enrolled 596
+Admitted applicants should include wait-listed students withdrawn (by applicant or institution).
+Admitted applicants shou ia iliciaae wait-ilo C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted C1 Total full-time, first-time, first-year (freshman) men who enrolled 333 C1 Total part-time, first-time, first-year (freshman) men who enrolled 166 C1 Total full-time, first-time, first-year (freshman) women who enrolled 339 C1 Total part-time, first-time, first-year (freshman) women who enrolled 221

-C2 Freshman wait-listed students (students who met admission requirements but whose final
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

 Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2010 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
-C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors?
+X C2 If yes, please answer the questions below for Fall 2014 admissions: • C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked? •

+- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?